 You can access the Trolley Trail two different ways.
 The short way is by parking near the Colemanville Covered Bridge.
 From the parking area, you are only 700 feet away from the dam foundation.

 Colemanville Covered Bridge is found near the intersection Fox Hollow Road and Pequea Boulevard.
 However, parking near the bridge is tricky, with plenty of No Parking signs visible.
 Fishermen are often seen parked in the area highlighted in red on the map below, so that’s a safe bet.
 That’s where I park when I go.
 Click here for directions.
+UPDATE: This area has recently changed to no parking.
+At least one group of kayakers reported being towed.

 The longer way is parking at the site of the former Martic Forge Hotel and hiking the 1.2-mile Trolley Trail to the dam ruins.
 You can park near the intersection of River Road and 324.
 Click here for directions.